freddieiboy/Tinycrate-Docs/Crates.md

 #### `subType={ STRING }`
 Subtypes of crates that belong to the 4 major crates.
 This option is for further defining the type of crate that you want to use.
   - Parent: `Default`
-      - TEXT
+      - Text
-      - PHOTO
+      - Photo
-      - REACTION
+      - Reaction
-      - NOTIFICATION
+      - Notification
   - Parent: `Login`
-      - GOOGLE
+      - Google
-      - FACEBOOK
+      - Facebook
-      - TWITTER
+      - Twitter

 #### `attribution={ URL }`
 Define attribution for a crate.
 This is the small photo on the bottom.
 Just pass the URL down and BaseCrate will take care of style and states.